-Furnish and install grounding per Table 5 and Figures 5a, 5b, 5c, and 5d.
+Furnish and install grounding per Table 5 and Figures 5a, 5b, or 5c.

-Ground ring must form a complete rectangle as shown in Figures 5a, 5b, 5c, and 5d, and when tested by SCL, provide a resistance to ground of 25 ohms or less.
+Ground ring must form a complete rectangle as shown in Figures 5a, 5b, or 5c, and when tested by SCL, provide a resistance to ground of 25 ohms or less.